Monday, November 30, 2009

 Thursday, November 12, 2009

-Anyhoo...made with the same delicious moo juice, Michigan Brand Cottage Cheese, is by far the most superior brand I've ever eaten (the one with the dark blue label).
-Now I'm not sure about people who eat it as depicted above, with a salad or doused with pepper, because I'm strictly a fruit and cottage cheese sort of girl.
-My fruit of choice are pears; and they must be Del Monte - any other brands are just too mushy.
-In addition, I only eat the pear halves, not slices and my very favorites are the cinnamon flavored ones.
+I'm not sure about people who eat it as depicted below, with a salad or doused with pepper, because I'm strictly a fruit and cottage cheese sort of girl.
+My fruit of choice are pears - they must be Del Monte, any other brands are just too mushy - and I only eat the pear halves, not slices.
+Myy very favorites are the cinnamon-flavored ones.
 If pears aren't available, I'll go with one of the following; pineapple chunks, cantaloupe, strawberries, peaches and every once in a while, fruit cocktail.
+Fruit only.

 From the distributors website, Michigan Brand Cottage Cheese is described as follows: